Cultural Society of Edmonton

 The Somali Canadian Cultural Society of Edmonton (SCCSE) is a leading non-profit organization and was established as a non-profit organization in 1991.

-The Somali Canadian Cultural Society of Edmonton (SCCSE), incorporated in March 2001, is governed by a Board of Directors elected annually by the community members at the annual general meeting.
+The Somali Canadian Cultural Society of Edmonton (SCCSE) is a leading non profit and registered charity organization under paragraph 149(1)(f) of the Income Tax Act (The Act), incorporated in March 2001, is governed by a Board of Directors elected annually by the community members at the annual general meeting.
 It is run by the Board of Directors, professional people who work in various industries and fields.
 They give their valuable time back to the community in order to uplift the community and make the new Somali Canadians good citizens that contribute to our collective well being.

 Youth Leadership Program